-The program is led by a collaboration of studios, networks, and pathway providers and focuses on entry-level, below-the-line opportunities in its first phase.
-Future efforts will focus on entry-level administrative support.
+The program is led by a collaboration of studios, networks, and pathway providers and focuses on entry-level, below-the-line production and corporate entertainment opportunities.
+EIFCP was formally announced in May 2021 in Variety and Deadline Hollywood.

-Candidates for employment are sourced from well-established pathway programs including Academy of Motion Picture Arts and Sciences' Academy Gold Rising, the Television Academy Foundation, Los Angeles Mayor Eric Garcetti's Evolve Entertainment Fund, Hollywood CPR, and ManifestWorks.
-Upon the completion of training within these programs, candidates are offered the opportunity to upload their profiles onto the Crewvie jobs platform and become identifiable to an EIFCP coordinator who shares their credentials with hiring teams staffing for film and television production.
+Candidates for employment are sourced from well-established pathway programs including Academy of Motion Picture Arts and Sciences' Academy Gold Rising, the Television Academy Foundation, Los Angeles Mayor Eric Garcetti's Group Effort Initiative, Hollywood CPR, ManifestWorks, and the CSU Entertainment Alliance.
+Upon the completion of training within these programs, candidates are offered the opportunity to upload their profiles onto the Crewvie jobs platform and become identifiable to an EIFCP manager who shares their credentials with hiring teams staffing for film and television production or company offices.